TeamAGGS/Project2/README.md

 - Every project had a few milestone tags with very few or very large number of issues associated with them.

 ### Pull-requests
-Following features related to the Pull Requests were found:
+Using the feature detecters some very interesting facts about the repositories under consideration were found.
-- Number of pull requests throughout the lifecycle of the project
+- There were hardly any pull requests for some of the repositories throughout the project.
-- Number of pull requests per user - exceptionally small, none found
+- For one of the repositories, the number pf pull requests was alarming.
-  - The number of pull requests issued by each team member over the period of the entire project was accounted for
-- Pull requests merged by the same person who created them
+- Pull requests were merged by the same person who created them.
-  - Each of the pull requests was analysed for the team member who created it and the one who completed the merge
-- Unusually small time gap between the Pull request creation and merge
-  - The Time gap between the creation and merge of each pull request being extremely low
+- The time difference between creation of a pull requests and closing the request was extremely small for most of the pull requests.

 ## Bad smell detector